thisislawatts/example-jobs/Workplace Experience Coordinator.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">Update office policies and procedures as needed</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Partner with the local IT, security, legal, and executive teams to maintain a safe environment compliant with COVID-19 regulations</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Contribute to a positive work environment, often being the heart and soul of the office</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Partner with the Learning and Growth team and support our growing APJ teams through onboarding workflows, including the delivery of induction sessions</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Partner with the Learning and Growth team and support our growing Canadian teams through onboarding workflows, including the delivery of induction sessions</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Partner with local leadership and teams to gain understanding of regional and office culture, areas of improvement and initiatives to lead</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Support communication sharing from the global business to APJ.
-Stay up to date on policies, processes and changes across the business to enable success in APJ.</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Support communication sharing from the global business to CA. Stay up to date on policies, processes and changes across the business to enable success in APJ.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Any other duties that may be required and which are considered by your manager to be consistent with the role.</span></li>
 </ul>
 <p><strong>Champion the Snyk culture and live and breathe our values of:</strong></p>